frankischilling/cupidfetch/README.md

     * **(WIP)** ASCII art representing the Linux distribution
     * **(WIP)** Unicode icons for different details

+##Executing cupidfetch from anywhere
+1. Move the cupidfetch executable to `/usr/local/bin` and then you will be able to execute it from anywhere.

 ## Requirements

 * Linux system